DSALabOrg/DSALab/README.md

 ### Things to notice.

 - Beaware of infinte loops that can crash your system.
-We are not responsible for that.If that happens immediately restart the system or use this linux command to know the status of your processors and can kill the instruction running on your processors.
+You can check status of your processors using this command.
 ```
  htop
 ```